code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/BIOS_VBIOS_SMBIOS/README.md

   - **Present Day** BIOS contents are stored on flash memory so it can be rewritten without removing the chip from the motherboard.

 ## VBIOS(Video BIOS)
-- (BIOS) of a graphics card or the integrated graphics controller in a computer.
+- (BIOS) of a graphics card/GPU.
+This initializes the GPU.
 - provides a set of video-related functions that are used by programs to access the video hardware.

 ## SMBIOS(System Management BIOS)